bernardo1024/Sanwaf-UI/README.md

 **Actions**

-	hoverOnLabel 		- Add a hover element to you label that is associated with the 'for=' attribute of the label The hover is configurable via the .sawafuiTooltip elements in the sanwafy-ui.css file hoverShowLabel 		- Include the associated label text in the hover message colorLabel 		- Change the color of the label to the value specified in the .sanwafuiLabel css configuration in the sanwaf-ui.css file colorInput 		- Change the color of the input element to the value specified in the .sanwafinput css configuration in the sanwaf-ui.css file onFocusDisableColors 	- When an element gets focus, remove all error coloring (element & label) showOnPage 		- Element id to be made visible if an error is detected (to provide custom message) showOnPageSanwafTable 	- Element id to insert the Sanwaf-ui table of errors
+	hoverOnLabel 		- Add a hover element to you label that is associated with the 'for=' attribute of the label. hoverShowLabel 		- Include the associated label text in the hover message colorLabel 		- Change the color of the label colorInput 		- Change the color of the input element onFocusDisableColors 	- When an element gets focus, remove all error coloring (element & label) showOnPage 		- Element id to be made visible if an error is detected (to provide custom message) showOnPageSanwafTable 	- Element id to insert the Sanwaf-ui table of errors